 Whether pursuing postgraduate study to enhance your career prospects, to enter a particular profession or accelerate progression, ask yourself 'is a Masters degree necessary in my line of work?'

 For example, most science careers in the UK require a Masters qualification, while aspiring teachers qualify by studying for a Postgraduate Certificate in Education (PGCE).
-On the other hand for some professions an undergraduate degree is enough and postgraduate study isn't a necessity.
+For other professions an undergraduate degree is enough and postgraduate study isn't a necessity.

 With career prospects in mind, ensure that the university has consistently produced successful graduates who've made a positive impact on both industry and society.
 Be confident that the institution will help you to develop the real-world skills and knowledge needed to master your profession.
 Alternatively, if you're looking for a career in academia, check that the degree leads to a PhD.